Dean's Message

 • Spark the interest of diverse student populations by creating course content that speaks to their cultural experiences and realities

-• Faculty have developed new courses including Black Lives Matter, History of Genocide, multiple service-learning opportunities in courses and experiences such Leadership Academy and BILL’S Trip, new first-year seminars over the past four years, and a course that is offered this fall by a new faculty engaged in honors because a student requested it - War: Strategic Studies.
+• Over the past three years, faculty have developed new courses including Black Lives Matter, History of Genocide, multiple service-learning opportunities in courses and experiences such Leadership Academy and BILL’S Trip, new first-year seminars over the past four years, and a course that is offered this fall by a new faculty engaged in honors because a student requested it - War: Strategic Studies.

 • If there’s a course or topic you want to see in our schedule, talk to faculty members.
 Let us know.
 We want to know what issues and ideas are most interesting to you, to be in dialogue with our ideas and interests.